Hejaz: Cities

+Tourism

-As a component of Saudi Vision 2030, a touristic destination with an area of 28,000 km2 is under development, between the towns of Umluj (25°3′0″N 37°15′54.36″E) and Al-Wajh (26°14′11.76″N 36°28′8.04″E), on the coast of the Red Sea.
+As a component of Saudi Vision 2030, a tourist destination with an area of 28,000 km2 is under development, between the towns of Umluj (25°3′0″N 37°15′54.36″E) and Al-Wajh (26°14′11.76″N 36°28′8.04″E), on the coast of the Red Sea.
 The project will involve "the development of 22 of the 90+ islands" that lie along the coast to create a "fully integrated luxury mixed-use destination", and will be "governed by laws on par with international standards".

 Demographics

 The Hejaz is the most populated region in Saudi Arabia, containing 35% of the population of Saudi Arabia.
 Most people of Hejaz are Sunnis with a Shia minority in the cities of Medina, Mecca and Jeddah.
 Many consider themselves more cosmopolitan because Hejaz was for centuries a part of the great empires of Islam from the Umayyads to the Ottomans.
 People of Hejaz, who feel particularly connected to the holy places of Mecca and Medina, have probably the most strongly articulated identity of any regional grouping in Saudi Arabia.